Your Guide to Navigating the Los Angeles Criminal Courts

 If you need any of the following services, call the Los Angeles Criminal Courts building where your case is being heard and inquire about the following services:

-Obtaining Records From the Criminal Court Los Angeles
+Obtaining Records From the Criminal Court in Los Angeles

 If you need to obtain your records from the Criminal Court in Los Angeles County, you will need to take the following steps: